Revolutionizing Transportation: The Rise of Driverless Robotaxis in San Francisco and Beyond

 The different regulatory frameworks of each city for this type of activity mean that this type of company is still far from having truly profitable activities.
 At the moment, robotaxis definitely don’t compete with human drivers when it comes to operational cost, given the expensive hardware of the vehicles, not to mention the billions spent on development over the course of the last decade.

 Despite gradual declines in the cost of such hardware, such as the increasingly popular LiDAR sensors, the industry is still far from driving humans out of economics, no matter how far the carsharing industry and the travel rental want to make it happen.
-That’s a huge change that hasn’t happened in this industry yet, but it could already be in its early stages.
+That’s a huge change that hasn’t happened in this industry yet, but it might already be in its early stages.

 1692534454